GGKhan/Learning-React/README.md

 The beauty of this thing called tailwind is it doesn’t impose design specifications or how your site should look, you simply bring tiny components together to construct a user interface that is unique.
 What Tailwind simply does is take a ‘raw’ CSS file, process this CSS file over a configuration file, and produce an output.

+## 08-02-2024 ##

+# Higher Order Components #
+It is an function which takes the component & transforms it  & returns the components it is an pure function hich means it will not chnage the stste of the component but

+# Controlled & Uncontrolled Components #
+Components are those in which form’s data is handled by the component’s state.
+It takes its current value through props and makes changes through callbacks like onClick, onChange, etc. A parent component manages its own state and passes the new values as props to the controlled component.

+Components are the components that are not controlled by the React state and are handled by the DOM (Document Object Model).
+So in order to access any value that has been entered we take the help of refs.

+For instance, if we want to add a file as an input, this cannot be controlled as this depends on the browser so this is an example of an uncontrolled input.

+Difference between Controlled and Uncontrolled Components Controlled  Component
+Uncontrolled Component
+The component is under control of the component’s state.
+Components are under the control of DOM.
+These components are predictable as are controlled by the state of the component.
+Are Uncontrolled because during the life cycle methods the data may loss
+Internal state is not maintained	Internal state is maintained It accepts the current value as props	We access the values using refs Does not maintain its internal state.
+Maintains its internal state.
+Controlled by the parent component.
+Controlled by the DOM itself.
+Have better control on the form data and values	Has very limited control over form values and data

+# Lifting The State Up #

+Lifting state up is a common pattern that react developers use to share state between multiple components.
+This process involves moving the state management from child components to a common ancestor (parent component).
+This way, the state becomes the "source of truth" for child components, and they can access and update it through props.

+Lifting state up is a technique used in React to share state between multiple components.
+Instead of each component having its own local state, the state is lifted up to their closest common ancestor.
+This common ancestor then passes the state down to the components through props.
+This allows the components to stay in sync and reflect the same data.

+# Props Drilling #
+Prop drilling is the process of passing down data or state through multiple layers of a component hierarchy.
+By the way, it refers to the practice of passing data from a parent component to its children and then from the children to their own children and so on, until the data reaches the desired component that needs it..

+Prop drilling can be a necessary and effective way to manage application state, it can also become a problem when the hierarchy of components becomes too deep or complex.
+This can lead to several issues.
+Let's say, code duplication, increased cognitive load and decreased maintainability..

+# useContext #
+# Provider #